 The rest of this Statement goes into more detail - please read on if you want to find out more about how we have managed your Scheme in the last year.
-If you have any questions on its contents, please contact Kerry Merryweather (E: Kerry.merryweather@insidepensions.com, T: 01727 733150)
+If you have any questions on its contents, please contact Kerry Merryweather, Secretary to the Trustees (E: kerry.merryweather@insidepensions.com, T: 01727 733150).